MV Britannic (1929): Post-war service

 After the war the Ministry of War Transport and its successor the Ministry of Transport held Britannic in reserve until March 1947.
-Cunard White Star then had her overhauled and re-fitted at Harland and Wolff's yard at Bootle in Liverpool.
+Cunard White Star then had her overhauled and re-fitted at Harland and Wolff's yard at Belfast in Northern Ireland.
 Her re-fit cost £1 million, and was slowed by post-war shortages of wood and other materials.

 Her passenger accommodation was simplified from three classes to two, and total capacity was reduced from 1,553 to 993; 429 in first class and 564 in tourist class.
 Her décor was modernised in post-war Art Deco style.
 Modern fire detection systems were installed.
 A significant number of the cabins were equipped with bathrooms and all had hot and cold running water.
 Her state rooms in both classes were enlarged.
 On A deck she had two state room suites each with bedroom, living room and bathroom.
 The refit resulted in a slight increase of her tonnage to .Britannic began her first post-war commercial trip from Liverpool on 22 May 1948 to New York via Cobh.
 As she entered New York harbour, two New York City fireboats accompanied her and gave a traditional display with their water jets.

 On that first westbound voyage Britannic carried 848 passengers, which meant that her refurbished passenger accommodation was about 85 percent full.
 On an eastbound voyage six weeks later she carried 971 passengers, meaning that more than 97 percent of her berths were taken.
-Even one some winter crossings Britannic had plenty of passengers.
+Even on some winter crossings Britannic had plenty of passengers.
 On a westbound crossing in January 1949 she carried 801, an occupancy rate of more than 80 percent.

 On 4 July 1949 Britannic rescued two Estonian refugees in mid-Atlantic.
 They had built a 33 ft sailing yacht called Felicitas, begun their voyage from the Baltic coast of the Soviet occupation zone of Germany, followed the coast of Europe to northern Spain, and then tried to cross the Atlantic to Canada.
 On 1 July Felicitas' auxiliary motor had failed, and at some point her mast had been broken by heavy seas.
 On 4 July Felicitas was about 750 nmi west of Ireland when her crew sighted Britannic and attracted her attention by firing distress flares.
 Her Master said that about an hour after the rescue fog closed in, in which Felicitas and Britannic would have been unable to see each other.

 In November 1949 Britannic lost one of her anchors in bad weather in the River Mersey, the ship's departure was delayed for her spare anchor to be fitted.